hashicorp/nomad/website/source/docs/agent/config.html.md

     join any nodes when it starts up.
 Addresses can be given as an IP, a domain name, or an IP:Port pair.
 If the port isn't specified the default Serf port, 4648, is used.
 DNS names may also be used.
+  * <a id="encrypt">`encrypt`</a> Specifies the secret key to use for encryption of Nomad server's gossip network traffic.
+This key must be 16-bytes that are Base64-encoded.
+The easiest way to create an encryption key is to use nomad keygen.
+All the servers within a cluster must share the same encryption key to communicate.
+The provided key is automatically persisted to the data directory and loaded automatically whenever the agent is restarted.
+This means that to encrypt Nomad server's gossip protocol, this option only needs to be provided once on each agent's initial startup sequence.
+If it is provided after Nomad has been initialized with an encryption key, then the provided key is ignored and a warning will be displayed.

 ## Client-specific Options